Docker logo

 Finding Your Instance ID

-- Log into the AWS Console, select your EC2 instance, and view the details in the lower panel.
+Alternatively, log into the AWS Console, select your EC2 instance, and view the Instance ID in the details panel at the bottom of the screen.

 Getting Started with Docker CE